Samuel Taylor Coleridge: Religious beliefs

-His father was an Anglican vicar; although Coleridge worked as a Unitarian preacher from 1796 to 1797, he eventually returned to the Church of England in 1814.
+Coleridge's father was an Anglican vicar; although Coleridge worked as a Unitarian preacher from 1796 to 1797, he eventually returned to the Church of England in 1814.
 His most noteworthy writings on religion are Lay Sermons (1817), Aids to Reflection (1825) and The Constitution of Church and State (1830).

 Theological legacy

 Despite being mostly remembered today for his poetry and literary criticism, Coleridge was also a theologian.
 His writings include discussions of the status of scripture, the doctrines of the Fall, justification and sanctification, and the personality and infinity of God.
 A major figure in the Anglican theology of his day, his writings are still regularly referred to by contemporary Anglican theologians.
 F. D. Maurice, F. J. A. Hort, F. W. Robertson, B. F. Westcott, John Oman and Thomas Erskine (once called the "Scottish Coleridge") were all influenced by him.

 Political thinking

 Coleridge was also a political thinker.
-Early in life he was a political radical, and an enthusiast for the French Revolution.
+Early in his life, he was a political radical and an enthusiast for the French Revolution.
 However, he subsequently developed a more conservative view of society, somewhat in the manner of Edmund Burke.
 He was critical of the French Constitution of 1799, adopted following the Coup of 18 Brumaire, which he regarded as oligarchic.

 Although seen as cowardly treachery by the next generation of Romantic poets, Coleridge's later thought became a fruitful source for the evolving radicalism of J. S. Mill.
 Mill found three aspects of Coleridge's thought especially illuminating: